JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 [Application Gateway for Containers components](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/application-gateway-for-containers-components) and
-[Azure Web Application Firewall on Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/web-application-firewall) first, before diving into the demo.
+[Azure Web Application Firewall on Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/web-application-firewall) first, before reading this post.

 ---

-I decided to update my AKS Workshop materials to use Web Application Firewall.
+I decided to update my AKS Workshop materials to include Web Application Firewall.
 It's the most comprehensive demo material that I've built for AKS, so it's quite natural place for me to add this.
 You can find the full workshop material from GitHub: